Oran: French period (1831–1962)

-The town of 10,000 inhabitants was still in the possession of the Ottoman Empire when a squadron under the command of captain Bourmand seized el-Kébir on December 14, 1830.
+The town of 10,000 inhabitants was still in the possession of the Ottoman Empire when a squadron under the command of captain Bourmand seized el-Kébir on 14 December 1830.
 The city was in a wretched state.
-On January 4, 1831, the French commanded by General Damrémont occupied Oran.
+On 4 January 1831, the French commanded by General Damrémont occupied Oran.
 In September 1831, General Berthezène appointed Mr. Pujol as mayor of Oran; he had been captain of cavalry in retirement and was wounded in the right hand under the Empire.

 In 1832, leading a force of five thousand men, the young Emir Abd al-Qadir attacked Oran.
 In April 1833, commander-in-chief, General Boyer, was replaced by the baron Louis Alexis Desmichels.
 The city's defenders, under attack by Abd al Qadir, held their ground.
+Many Europeans settled in Oran during the French period, and by the early 20th century they formed a majority of the city's population.

 In World War II, Oran was one of the landing points in Operation Torch, the first American action in the Europe-North Africa theatre in November 1942.
 The Task Force suffered some damage to its fleet, trying to land in shallow water, but the enemy ships were sunk or driven off, and Oran surrendered after heavy fire from British battleships.